mediarain/ui-boilerplate/readme.md

 ## The Rundown (Overview)

-Your Less files will automatically compile into a main.css file within a styles folder (gulp does all of this) and you are up and running.
+Your Less files will automatically compile into a main.css file within the "styles" folder and your JavaScript files will be compiled into main.js within the "js" folder (gulp does all of this) and you are up and running.
+Gulp is currently watching js/lib and styles/less folders.
-This is build for fully responsive site(s)
+This is built for fully responsive site(s)
 It offer 2 options: desktop first and mobile first responsive styling which is handled in /less/main.less by importing the different Less files.
 We are using [Meyers CSS Reset 2.0](http://meyerweb.com/eric/tools/css/reset/) to reset all default browser styles.